 What Recovery Looks Like

-In therapy focusing on the anxiety behind the orthorexia behaviors is often the first place to start.
-Once “healthy eating” is no longer obsessive or dogmatic, and you allow for more flexibility the body doesn’t have to respond with a binge.
-Plus, you are happier because you don’t have to constantly think about food!
+Plus, you are happier because you don’t have to constantly think about food.
 You’re social life improves because you are able to go out to eat with more ease, have lunch dates with friends and eat desert when you want desert without feeling guilty or it leading to a binge.
 Once the orthorexia behaviors are worked through the binges are no longer needed.

 Recovery looks different for everyone.
 However, flexibility around food, no obsessive thoughts, no binge episodes and reduced anxiety are all key goals.